Victoria Nikkei Cultural Society

 (Senior’s Room which is just to the left of the main entrance)

 10:00 – 11:30 – Annual General Meeting (Reports, Election of Board etc)

 11:30 – 12:00 – Lunch Break – BYOB (Bring Your Own Bento)

-Support your society and attend the VNCS AGM on Sunday, February 1, 2014 at the Intercultural Association (ICA) of Greater Victoria (NOTE: this is a new location).
+Support your society and attend the VNCS AGM on Sunday, February 1, 2015 at the Esquimalt Rec Centre.
 Proceedings begin at 10 am with various reports recapping the past year.
 This will be followed by nominations and election of the new board.

-If you are interested in sitting on the VNCS board, you are in luck.
-Some spots have just become available as some of our board members need to focus on other tasks this year.
+If you are interested in sitting on the VNCS board, you are welcome to join us.
 Be part of the board, it’s a great way to get to know more about the Japanese community here in Victoria.
 Collectively our 10 member board has close to 100 years of service since 1993, ranging from tenures of 2 to 20 years.

-After the AGM portion, we will be showing a documentary film, Hatsumi.
+After the AGM portion, we will be showing the film, Kiri’s Piano.

 This is the British Columbia (private) premiere of France Benoit’s heart wrenching short film, Kiri’s Piano.